lrodriguezrullan/lrodriguezrullan.github.io/about.md

 ## Education

-* Bachelor Degree in Computer Science from the [University of Puerto Rico, Bayamón Campus](https://www.uprb.edu)
+* Bachelor Degree in Computer Science from the [University of Puerto Rico, Bayamón Campus](https://www.uprb.edu).
 * Juris Doctor from the [University of Puerto Rico, School of Law](http://derecho.uprrp.edu).
-In law school I focused on topics related to entrepreneurship, participating in the Cyber Law Section of the Legal Aid Clinic and taking courses in Digital Music, Technology Law, and Partnerships and Corporations Law.
+I focused on topics related to entrepreneurship, participating in the Cyber Law Section of the Legal Aid Clinic and taking courses in Digital Music, Technology Law, and Partnerships and Corporations Law.
 * Additional 25 undergraduate and 9 graduate credits in Applied Mathematics and Data Structures at the [University of Puerto Rico, College of Natural Sciences](https://math.uprrp.edu).

 ## Certifications